aryannaik225/Virtual-Assistant/README.md

-# Jarvis: AI Assistant
+# Sim Sim: AI Assistant

-Jarvis is a Python-based AI assistant that can perform various tasks such as responding to voice commands, fetching the latest news, playing games, setting alarms, providing weather updates, and much more.
+Sim-Sim is a Python-based AI assistant that can perform various tasks such as responding to voice commands, fetching the latest news, playing games, setting alarms, providing weather updates, and much more.

-For the main functionality of the project, please refer to the [Jarvis_main.py](Jarvis_main.py) file.
+For the main functionality of the project, please refer to the [Sim_main.py](Sim_main.py) file.

 ## Features

-- Voice recognition and response: Jarvis can recognize voice commands using the SpeechRecognition library and respond to them using text-to-speech technology.
+- Voice recognition and response: Sim-Sim can recognize voice commands using the SpeechRecognition library and respond to them using text-to-speech technology.
-- Graphical user interface: Jarvis comes with a simple GUI built using the PySide6 library, allowing users to interact with the assistant in a user-friendly manner.
+- Graphical user interface: Sim-Sim comes with a simple GUI built using the PySide6 library, allowing users to interact with the assistant in a user-friendly manner.
-- Task automation: Jarvis can perform various tasks such as opening applications, searching the web, fetching weather updates, setting alarms, and more.
+- Task automation: Sim-Sim can perform various tasks such as opening applications, searching the web, fetching weather updates, setting alarms, and more.
-- Speedtest integration: Jarvis can measure internet speed using the Speedtest library and provide users with download and upload speed information.
+- Speedtest integration: Sim-Sim can measure internet speed using the Speedtest library and provide users with download and upload speed information.
-- News updates: Jarvis can fetch the latest news headlines from the web and display them to the user.
+- News updates: Sim-Sim can fetch the latest news headlines from the web and display them to the user.
-- Games: Jarvis can play simple games like Rock, Paper, Scissors with the user.
+- Games: Sim-Sim can play simple games like Rock, Paper, Scissors with the user.

 - For in detail look of the features, please refer to the [commands.txt](commands.txt) file.